slatedocs/slate/source/includes/_accepting-payments.md

 If we pick green (#HEX code #067610) as the primary color and black (#HEX code #000000) as the secondary color, the look and feel will be as follows;

 ![Payment Link](images/3p1p_preview.png)

+### Sending the Created Payment Link through WhatsApp (Coming Soon)

+For better payment conversion, you can send the created link to your users through WhatsApp.
+The message template is pre-defined by OY.

+The flow will be as follows:

 ### VA Bank Details